jasperkuperus/reduxe/doc/wip.md

 - Should work with [https://github.com/paularmstrong/normalizr](https://github.com/paularmstrong/normalizr)?
 - Do add a root reducer for this lib?
 Or encourage to make a reducer for each entity so people see the link with their own redux state?
 - Encourage `combineReducers`?
+- Work out async actions, all of them.
+E.g. delete.
+How to handle error of the request, etc.

 ## Similar libraries:

 - [https://www.npmjs.com/package/redux-entity](https://www.npmjs.com/package/redux-entity)
   - Quite similar but simpler, no support for multiple views on the same data (queries)
   - Dispatches the actions for you, you only have to pass a promise to `loadEntity`.
 More implicit, I'd like people to know exactly how this works.
 If they use the actions theirselves, they are more aware of what happens and can more easily debug it.
   - Has it's reducer at top level
 - [https://www.npmjs.com/package/redux-entities](https://www.npmjs.com/package/redux-entities)
   - Built on top of `normalizr`